They've already built the bunker

 The West Wing shed

 South of the West Wing is a semi-buried structure with a green roof, containing the Navy Mess and the White House Situation Room.
-It was originally built by FDR as part of his renovations to the West Wing, and initiated the Federal Government's long tradition of stuffing things underground instead of admitting that its needs have grown.
-The situation room is both a specific room and also a suite of highly controlled support spaces.
+It was originally built by FDR as part of his renovations to the West Wing, and initiated the Federal Government's rich tradition of stuffing things underground instead of admitting that its needs have grown.
+The Situation Room is both a specific room and also a suite of support spaces and personnel.
 This suite was renovated and expanded between 2006 and 2007, including major expansions.
 South of this structure is the White House's swimming pool.
 Built in 1975, it was renovated abruptly in 2002.
 The poolhouse actually appears to sit on top of the Situation Room suite and supposedly has an access stair to below so the president slip in for a dip discreetly.

 If we look at the aerials, we can see the white shed structure appear around the time of the Situation Room renovation in 2007.
 It similarly appears to touch the retaining walls of the pool that was rebuilt in 2002.
-After it disappears, two grated areaways remain.
+After it disappears, two grated structures remain.
+These are probably a kind of ventilation shaft that we call "areaways" in architecture.
 Some kind of infrastructure was built in this location at this specific time, and it was more sensitive than the rest of the infrastructure work around the White House, which was conducted using ordinary pits and trenches.

 The East Wing shed(s)

 Almost directly across the South Lawn stood the east shed, with its 2007 and 2013 phases.
-Its expansion is very interesting, since the structure extends to an area directly south of the former East Wing.
-This secluded lawn East Wing was the supposed location of the World War II bunker, the PEOC.
-In the sequence of aerials below, you can see what appear to be areaways covered by grilles, which I have highlighted in magenta.
-These show up in the earliest imagery available on Google Earth, the Historic American Buildings Survey, and remain in imagery taken in late 2025, during early ballroom excavation, so I think they give us a good sense of where the PEOC sat.
+Its expansion is very interesting, since the structure extends to the area directly south of the former East Wing where the PEOC sat.
+Excavation in 2026 confirmed the location, but even before then it was possible to place it through dark rectangles—probably stairs or areaways.
+I have highlighted those openings in magenta.
+These surface structures show up in the earliest imagery available on Google Earth and even the Historic American Buildings Survey, and are very visible in 2025 after site preparation began.

-The same discretion applies to work that appears to happen atop the PEOC between 2017 and 2020.
+The same level of discretion was followed for work that appears to happen atop the PEOC between 2017 and 2020.
 It could be landscaping, it could be repairing the PEOC's waterproofing, or it could be something more substantial.
+Either way, the two sheds on the east side left evidence in the ground.
+Then, the construction of the new ballroom exposed tantalizing clues.

 Work done in 2017 corresponds to the west side of the PEOC.

-In truth, I thought this was something else until I happened upon a clue by a stroke of pure luck.
-I am a man of routine and superstition, so I always walk home through the center of Dupont Circle at around 6:05 PM.
+Is this the bunker described by Kessler?
+In truth, I was wondering that, until an answer was delivered to be by Fortuna herself.
+You see, I am a man of routine and superstition, so I always walk home through Dupont Circle at 6:05 PM.
 I consider chalk graffiti to be bad luck, so if I see some on the ground, I instead walk along the benches, and sometimes sit at the last one, because it is the shadiest.
-I took this route in happened back in June, and by a strange coincidence found a package with the word "BORE ME."
+I took this route in one day in June, and by a strange coincidence found a package with the word "MUDFLOOD."
 I opened it, to see if I could return it, and imagine my surprise that it offers an incontrovertible clue to what this structure is.

 The clue comes in the form of a technical white paper given at the North American Society for Trenchless Technology's 2016 conference, the No-Dig Show.
 The presentation, titled "Latest Technology Used on Record Breaking Curved Drive Microtunnel and Other Unique Requirements" describes driving an 84" diameter tunnel through a "high security classified location" in Washington, DC.